- What Is Urinalysis?

 What Is Urinalysis?

 Urinalysis (UA) simply means analysis of urine.
-This is a very commonly ordered test which is performed in many clinical settings such as hospitals, clinics, emergency departments, and outpatient laboratories.
+This is a very commonly ordered test which is performed in many clinical settings such as physicians' offices, hospitals, clinics, emergency departments, and outpatient laboratories.
 Urinalysis is a simple test that can provide important clinical information, has a quick turn-around time, and is also cost effective.

 Why Is a Urinalysis Considered a Diagnostic and Screening Test?

 Urinalysis is very a useful test in the diagnosis of and screening for many diseases and conditions.